Git-Mastery: Lessons

 Option 2: Manually set up a sandbox

-To create the initial state of the remote repo and the local repo (i.e., R and L1 given above), you can use the following steps.
+To create the initial remote and local states (R and L1 above), use these steps.

 1. Clone the repo git-mastery/samplerepo-finances.
 It has 3 commits.
 Your clone now has a remote origin pointing to the remote repo you cloned from.